The Village Support Group will continue to offer help

 One predictable consequence of the second wave is that many children will need to do their schoolwork from home as they self-isolate.
 With possibly both parents working from home, and perhaps several children each wanting to access their lessons at the same time, some homes will not have enough screens to access the internet.
 We would like your help with this.

-Please give us your old computers
+Please give us your old laptops

-- Our volunteers will wipe the PCs and load them with new software, or cannibalize them where appropriate, or in the last resort send them to be responsibly recycled if they are beyond use.
+- Our volunteers will wipe the laptops and load them with new software, or cannibalize them where appropriate, or in the last resort send them to be responsibly recycled if they are beyond use.

 - We will give the repurposed computers to schools serving the parish.